 A leachables analysis is then carried out, identifying and quantifying the chemicals that actually migrate into a drug product under normal conditions of production, storage and use.
 This may be preceded by accelerated leaching and/or stability studies using the pharmaceutical formulation; these are very useful in the risk assessment process.

-Typically, a bibra risk assessment is based on the leachables study results.
-The client describes the exposure, including treatment dose, dosing route, dosing frequency, and its likely duration.
-Bibra combines the hazard assessment of the individual chemicals with exposure information to assess whether any significant health risks exist.
+Typically, our health risk assessments are based on the leachables study results.
+The exposure, including treatment dose, dosing route, dosing frequency, and its likely duration would all be described to us prior to starting our evaluation.
+We combine the hazard evaluation of the individual chemicals with exposure information to assess whether any significant health risks exist.
 Worst-case assumptions are made to address uncertainties.
 Where substance-specific hazard data are inadequate, read-across or a TTC approach may be introduced.

 The end product is an independent, expert risk assessment report explaining transparently whether the patients are at any significant health risks or not as a result of leaching substances.
 This reassures clients or provides the information needed to modify processes, and helps to ensure that patient health is not compromised by the inevitable low level migration from packaging and processing contact materials.

 Examples of where Extractables & Leachables are present

 - Processing equipment – reaction vessels, tubes, filters, chromatography columns, etc

 - Packaging – glass vials, plastic bags, etc